At Fulcrum we strive to be a responsible business both in how we operate as a firm and how we manage our clients' investments.

 Where we invest in equities, we are responsible asset owners.
 More on this can be found below under 'Transparency and Stewardship'.

 We are conscious that the asset management industry can have an important role to play to meet the UN Sustainable Development Goals (more below).
 This includes mitigating climate change, by allocating capital to sectors that have a positive impact.
-One of our strategies, the Fulcrum Diversified Liquid Alternatives Fund, is particularly conscious of this and, though not a mandated "impact fund", it aims to invest in a way that prioritises sustainability.

 We exclude companies that are involved in Controversial Weapons, Tobacco and Predatory Lending from our investment universe.
 The details on how we approach this and the limits implemented can be provided on request.
 We find that these are industries that both we and our clients prefer not to be invested in and we have found that the exclusions do not have a material impact on investment risk or returns over the longer term.